tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/090-ungrading_for_individual_growth.md

 - Monitor and adjust instruction in response to each round of assessments.

+The authors implemented this strategy in a physics course using the Force Concept Inventory as their assessment instrument.
+Students grades were determined by scaling the improvement scores to a fixed range, taking into account the distribution of improvement scores across the class.
+The grading system has to account for topping out: students who are already close to the top score on the assessment have less room to improve and are rewarded for maintaining a high score even if their improvement is small in absolute terms.

 ## See Also

 _List any other related plays here as a bullet list of chapter links.